Scheana Marie Divorce: Why Did ‘Vanderpump Rules’ Star’s Marriage End?

 Since splitting, Scheana Marie has been dating Robert Valletta and Mike Shay has been focusing on his music.
 As fans will recall, Mike Shay was off-camera for much of the fifth season of Vanderpump Rules due to his career with Dat Dope Group, aka DDG.
 That said, a recent report by Radar Online suggested that Mike Shay could appear on the upcoming sixth season of Vanderpump Rules but noted that his role on the show would likely be reduced.

-To see more of Scheana Marie and Mike Shay, don’t miss the first installment of the 3-part reunion special on tonight’s Vanderpump Rules at 8 p.m. on Bravo TV.
+To see more of Scheana Marie and Mike Shay, don’t miss the first installment of the three-part reunion special on tonight’s Vanderpump Rules at 8 p.m. on Bravo TV.

 [Featured Image by Joshua Blanchard/Getty Images]